New Features of Virtual DataPort 8.0 GA¶

 This section lists the new features of Virtual DataPort 8.0 GA (with no updates).

-To read about the new features of the latest update, go to What Is New in Denodo 8.0 Update 20210209.
+To read about the new features of the latest update, go to What Is New in Denodo 8.0u20230301.

-Virtual DataPort has a new web interface for developers: the Design Studio.
+Virtual DataPort has a new web interface for administrators and SQL developers: the Design Studio.

 The Design Studio is aimed at developers that create data sources, base views, derived views, publish web services, etc. Its layout is similar to the Administration Tool.

-The Solution Manager includes the Design Studio.
+The Solution Manager includes the Design Studio as well.
 You do not have to start it, it starts up automatically when starting the Solution Manager Administration Tool.
 The installation of the Denodo Platform also includes the Design Studio.

 Once you set up the environments in Solution Manager, when you log in, you will find the link to open Design Studio on the My applications page.
-In addition, you can also access directly with the URL “https://denodo-solution-manager.acme.com:19443/denodo-design-studio/#/web-local-login”.
+In addition, you can also access it directly with the URL “https://denodo-solution-manager.acme.com:19443/denodo-design-studio/”.

 Storing the Catalog on an External Database¶